Darkone83/Type-D-XL/README.md

 ## WiFi Connection:

-Set up your WiFi by joining the Type D setup wifi network that Type D broadcasts.
+Set up your WiFi by joining the Type D XL Setup wifi network that Type D XL broadcasts.
 Join your preferred network and access the file manager to upload your content with the built-in file manager Http://"device ip":8080

 ## 🗺️ Navigation & Menu Tree